echoedinvoker/secondbrain/notes/fact/2024-10-13_Action-function.md

 **Action function con only be defined in the server component, but the client component can call it**

-Even client component cannot define the action function, it can still call the action function defined in the server component.
+Even client component cannot define the action function, it can still call the action function defined in the server component or in [[2024-10-14_Server-Actions-in-a-Seperate-File|seperate file]].
 There are two options to realize it.

 1. [[2024-10-14_Props-server-action-to-the-client-component|Define it in the server component and props it to the client component]]
 2. [[2024-10-14_Define-server-action-in-a-seperate-file|Define server action in a seperate file and import it to the client component]]